-Where piles pass through ground that may consolidate or change in volume (e.g. due to a change in water table or loading due to the raising of levels), the effects of negative skin friction should be taken into account.
+Where piles pass through ground that may consolidate or change in volume (e.g. due to a change in water table or loading due to raising of levels) the effects of negative skin friction should be taken into account.
 The capacity of the pile to resist the additional compressive and tensile stresses should be checked at critical cross sections.

-5.4.10 Relevant Standards and Guidance Documents:
+5.4.10 Standards referred to

-- BS 8004 Code of Practice for foundations
+- BS 8004 Code of Practice for foundations.

-- BS EN 1997 1 Eurocode 7

-- BS EN 1997 2 Eurocode 7

-- BS 5950-1 Structural use of steelwork in buildings
+- BS 5950:1 Structural use of steelwork in buildings.

-- BS 6399 Loadings for buildings
+- BS 6399 Loadings for buildings.

-- BS 8103 Structural design of low rise buildings
+- BS 8103 Structural design of low rise buildings.

-- BS 8110 Structural use of concrete
+- BS 8110 Structural use of concrete.

-- Piling Good Practice Guide (please refer to our website for further details)